SafeSearch

 SafeSearch is a search feature on Google, and later, Microsoft Bing.
 It is an automated filter of pornography, violence, gore, and other offensive or inappropriate content.
 It is used as a parental control setting due to the feature being, most likely, to keep children from harmful content.

 History

-On November 11th, 2009, Google introduced the ability for users with Google Accounts to lock on the SafeSearch level in Google's web and image searches.
+On November 11, 2009, Google introduced the ability for users with Google Accounts to lock on the SafeSearch level in Google's web and image searches.
 Once configured, a password is required to change the setting.

 On December 12, 2012, Google removed the option to turn off the filter entirely, requiring users to enter more specific search queries to access adult content.

 SafeSearch can be enforced by local area network administrators and ISPs by adding a DNS record.
 This is often done on school networks to prevent students from accessing pornographic content.
+Additionally, specialized child-friendly search engines like KidzSearch and Kiddle achieve strict parental control filtering by forcing all queries through Google's SafeSearch protocols.

 Users themselves can turn this setting on to filter out any inappropriate content.